vivek-kumar12/Movie/README.md

 ## Getting Started

-To explore and contribute to *The Movies Info* app, follow these steps:

-1. Clone the repository: `git clone https://github.com/ahmed-guedmioui/The-Movies-Info.git`
-2. Build and run the project using your preferred IDE.
-3. Explore the codebase, contribute enhancements, and share your feedback.

 Contributions are welcome!
 Whether you're fixing a bug, implementing a new feature, or enhancing the documentation, your efforts are appreciated.